[Professional Headshots by Vanie]

 With all the insight I provide during our consultation,

-the wardrobe guideline I send upon booking a headshot session, the wardrobe tips with samples, and all the sample photos underneath my blog articles, the subject of wardrobe still seems to mystify actors.
+the wardrobe guideline I send upon booking a headshot session, the wardrobe tips with samples, all the sample photos underneath my blog articles, and the tips on Instagram, the subject of wardrobe still seems to mystify actors.

-BUT FIRST, your wardrobe should include only items from your closet that you like.
-It seems obvious, but it’s truly surprising how many people bring wardrobe they don’t like, and when I choose that item to photograph them in, they object.
+BUT FIRST, your wardrobe should include only items from your closet that you like!
+It seems obvious, but it’s truly surprising how many people bring wardrobes they don’t like, and when I choose that item to photograph them in, they object.

 - Do bring lots of vibrant primary colors.